look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 - A romance system is under consideration.

 # Narrative
 We are leaning heavily on the Attributes as a frame for our world to come alive around.
 I think the very classic "very advanced civilization is now ancient ruins" setting is an appropriate usage here.
-The various locations the Player and their team of Adventurers will be going to will occasionally be remnants of this great civilization that was capable of using the Materia in a way that far surpasses what any living race is capable of today and now as the current day civilization builds outwards and explores it is a bit of an arms race to see who can find the most powerful weapon left behind
+The various locations the Player and their team of Adventurers will be going to will occasionally be remnants of this great civilization that was capable of using the Materia in a way that far surpasses what any living species is capable of today and now as the current day civilization builds outwards and explores it is a bit of an arms race to see who can find the most powerful weapon left behind

 I guess I'm gonna define the cosmology now:
-The world the living mortal races dwell in stand in the flux of the 4 elemental gods dominions allowing their elemental influence to mix and create the planet as we know it today.
+The world the living mortal species dwell in stand in the flux of the 4 elemental gods dominions allowing their elemental influence to mix and create the planet as we know it today.
 This is also why certain areas take on extreme influence from a particular element, because it may be a gathering place for that particular element (like a chunk of flour you find in your poorly made cake)
 Beyond these four horizontal axis, lies the domains of Light and Dark (Selflessness and Selfishness, Commune vs Individual, Positive and Negative), these vertical axis swirl in a perfect duality contrasting the elemental discord.
 Monsters manifest in this world in multiple ways: perhaps they have slipped through the fabric of the dominions and found themselves on the Mortal dimension, or they may be beings that were born here but mutated by the entropic forces, some may even be manifestations of a given dominion itself

 As a Tekton, you are someone who has the capability of utilizing the crystalized essence of these different dominions, what we call Materia, to create buildings and structures at a speed that would otherwise take years.
 As such, you are sent to this town to become it's new guildmaster and oversee its revitalization.